froberge/simple-quarkus-service-deploy/README.md

 # simple-argocd-demo

-Code to deploy the simple application using argoCD
+Code to deploy the simple quarkus service with argocd